top of page

 Intensive practice and development of stage improvisation and spontaneous composition.
 David Zambrano coaches the participants based on his career-long experience as an improviser and as a mentor of performers devoted to improvisation.

 Learning to use one’s life experience; being able to consciously and continuously shape one’s energy, integrating body and mind.
 Instantly becoming anything and anyone.
 Being fully present on stage, sensing the present moment, transforming the body to catch the right time and place.
 Finding other possible ways to physically manifest your creativity.
+Opening one’s dancing to infinite possibilities, taking inspiration from within and from outside.
+Developing a performance from any starting point.
+Connecting to the whole room as the body spontaneously composes, dancing like a ball of fire.

 Catching the right timing, physically manifesting your imagination, interconnecting constantly, shaping the space, allowing dance performances to emerge under any conditions.
 Realizing that there is always more creativity inside.
 Learning how to eloquently transmit with your body language.